 Tommy Lee Jones only accepted the role of K after Steven Spielberg promised the script would improve.
 He had been disappointed with the first draft, which he felt did not capture the tone of the comic.

-The little ball J accidentally sends smashing around MIB headquarters is said by K to be "a practical joke from the Great Attractor".
-In astronomy the Great Attractor is an actual entity, first detected in 1973, a gravitational anomaly some 250 million light-years from Earth that affects the motion of every galaxy within hundreds of millions of light-years.
+The little ball J accidentally sends smashing around MIB headquarters is said by K to be "a practical joke from the Great Attractor."
+The "Great Attractor" is a real thing, a gravitational anomaly about 250 million light-years from Earth which affects the motion of every galaxy within hundreds of millions of light-years.
 It was first detected by astronomers in 1973.

-Rick Baker claims his work on this film was his most complex to date, as he had to have approval on his alien designs from both director Barry Sonnenfeld and producer Steven Spielberg: "It was like, 'Steven likes the head on this one and Barry really likes the body on this one, so why don't you do a mix and match?'
+Rick Baker claims his work on this film was his most complex to date, as he had to have approval on his alien designs from both Barry Sonnenfeld and Steven Spielberg: "It was like, 'Steven likes the head on this one and Barry really likes the body on this one, so why don't you do a mix and match?'
 And I'd say, because it wouldn't make any sense."

-When K is in the restaurant with Edwards, the scene starts with K telling the punchline of a joke that's likely a variation of the following: A farmer went to town with his pet rooster to see a movie.
-Animals weren't allowed in the cinema, so he put the rooster in his overalls' front pocket and smuggled it with him into the crowded theater.
-When the lights were dimmed he let the bird peek out so it could see.
+When K is in the restaurant with James, the scene starts with K telling the punchline of a joke that's likely a variation of the following: A farmer went to town with his pet rooster to see a movie.
+Animals weren't allowed in the theater, so he put the rooster in his overalls' front pocket and smuggled it with him into the crowded theater.
+When the lights were dimmed, he let the bird peek out so it could see.
 The woman sitting next to him noticed, and she nudged her husband.
 "This man's a pervert, he's got his thing out."
 Her husband replied, "So?
 It's nothing you haven't seen before."
 To which his wife said, "But honey, this one's eating my popcorn!"

-When Edwards (Will Smith) jumps from the overpass onto the tour bus, he jumps from Pershing Square Bridge, the same location where Robert Neville (also Smith) is attacked by the demon dogs after the sun goes down in I Am Legend (2007).
+When James (Will Smith) jumps from the overpass onto the tour bus, he jumps from Pershing Square Bridge, the same location where Robert Neville (also Smith) is attacked by the demon dogs after the sun goes down in I Am Legend (2007).

 Through an apparent lab error, at least portions of the release prints used in the U.S. were not hard matted for spherical widescreen projection.
 This meant that if the projectionist did not properly frame the projected image, the audience would be able to see lens shades, microphones and other things not normally visible in the frame area.